Aider

 Practical Tips

 Use ask mode first for non-trivial work, then switch to code or architect once the plan is settled.
 Turn on linting and tests early; Aider’s built-in support for both is one of the best reasons to use it.
+If you need the latest docs or want to hand over UI context, use URL and image inputs instead of pasting large blocks manually.
+If a teammate dislikes the pure terminal loop, the browser UI is worth testing before abandoning the tool entirely.
 Keep tasks small, keep commits small, and prefer explicit acceptance criteria over broad requests like “clean this up.”

 If your team uses multiple model providers, standardize a small alias set or config so users are not constantly reinventing model selection per repo.